-While this report describes the journey, we have been on across a range of activities and how children and young people with experience of care have been at the heart of what we do and how we do it.
+This report describes the story of the journey that we have been on, and the changes made across a range of activities.
+It also emphasises how children and young people with experience of care have been at the heart of what we do, and how we do it.
 The benefits tracker enables us to evidence what difference this has made in a measurable way.